99Yash/eptesicus/README.md

-# shadcn/ui monorepo template
+# eptesicus

-This template is for creating a monorepo with shadcn/ui.
+A monorepo with shadcn/ui components.

 ## Usage